Yandex Cloud

 You can choose a suitable configuration based on your team's objectives:

 • Basic: Allows you to create a single rule for each project with no additional conditions.
-It is suitable for small teams (up to 10 people).
+This option is best suited for smaller teams (up to 10 people).

-• Standard: Allows you to configure multiple rules for each project and assign code owners to individual files or directories (up to 10 records).
-It is suitable for medium-sized teams (10 to 30 people).
+• Standard: Allows you to configure multiple rules for each project and assign code owners to specific files or directories (up to 10 entries).
+It work best for medium-sized teams (10 to 30 people).

-• Advanced: Includes all features of the standard configuration with no limit on the number of code ownership records and allows setting up different approval rules for different project branches.
-It is suitable for large teams (over 30 people).
+• Advanced: Includes all features of the standard configuration with no limit on the number of code ownership entries, and allows setting up different approval rules for different project branches.
+This configuration is a fit for for large teams (over 30 people).

 See the table below for a more detailed comparison of what different configurations provide: